Gracesunday16/restaurant-data-analytics/README.md

 ## Project Overview

 This project is the culmination of my Data Analytics Internship at Cognifyz Technologies, where I performed an in-depth analysis of restaurant data to uncover business insights and geographical patterns.
-The goal was to explore restaurant chains, analyze customer engagement through ratings and views, and identify spatial clusters using geolocation data.
+The goal was to explore restaurant chains, analyze customer engagement through ratings and reviews, and identify spatial clusters using geolocation data.

 ## Project Overflow diagram